Pickett and Pitt keep rolling, blast Georgia Tech 52-21

 THE TAKEAWAY

 Pittsburgh: The Panthers buttoned up their play calling for the final quarter-plus, and still managed to total 580 yards with the help of 181 rushing yards.
+They ran the final 8:03 off the game clock, closing out a Tech’s 1-yard-line.

 Georgia Tech: The Jackets hardly looked like the team that upset North Carolina a week earlier in a game with eight sacks.
 They had one against Pitt.